kenatiod/MUT/Understanding Machine Understanding.md

 Strong metacognitive skills allow intelligent systems to adapt strategies, identify knowledge gaps, articulate incentives driving behavior, and provide intuitive explanations via analogy and perspective-taking.

-A key aspect is probing the AI's understanding of its own motivations - the underlying drives, incentives and goal-structures that shape its decision-making and behavior.
+An important aspect is probing the AI's understanding of its own motivations - the underlying drives, incentives and goal-structures that shape its decision-making and behavior.
 Much of the public anxiety around advanced AI stems from concerns about misaligned or harmful motivations in artificial agents.
 Rigorously evaluating what an AI comprehends about its own motivations can help address these concerns and assess whether its incentives are aligned with human values.

 To evaluate these critical self-reflective and motivational capacities, the MUTT will include prompts such as: